How to grow roses

 You can buy roses in three different ways: bare-root; pre-packed; and containerised or container-grown.

-which are basically the same as bare-rooted roses, but have their roots trimmed and wrapped in plastic with a little compost) These must be planted between mid-autumn and early spring, when the plants are dormant.
+Pre-packed roses are basically the same as bare-rooted roses, but have their roots trimmed and wrapped in plastic with a little compost.
+Bare-rooted roses and pre-packed roses must be planted between mid-autumn and early spring, when the plants are dormant.
 Soak the roots in a bucket of cool water for a couple of hours before planting, as the roots may have begun to dry out.

 These can be planted at any time of year, providing that the ground is not frozen solid, waterlogged or suffering from drought conditions.
 Most roses are containerised - having been grown in the ground, then lifted and potted up - so check plants have developed a good root system before buying and planting.